Pixelynx/friggit/docs/README.md

-# Subbit (Name subject to change)
+# Triggit
 ---

 ## Minimum Viable Product
 ---

-Subbit (name change pending) is a clone of the Reddit website using JavaScript, PostgreSql, React (and maybe Redux).
+Triggit is a clone of the Reddit website using JavaScript, PostgreSql, React (and maybe Redux).
 By the end, this project will be able to accomplish the following functionality similarily found on Reddit:

 * Signing/Logging in/out
 * Sign up
-* Viewing community posts
+* Viewing sub-triggit posts
-* Creating communities
+* Creating sub-triggits
-* Subscribing to communities
+* Subscribing to sub-triggits
 * Creating posts
 * Commenting on posts
 * Editing posts